rems-project/cn-tutorial/docs/getting-started/tutorials/pointers.md

 In the specifications we have written so far, functions that receive resources as part of their precondition also return this ownership in their postcondition.

-Let’s try the `read` example from earlier again, but with a postcondition that does not return the ownership:
+Let’s try the `read` example from earlier again, but without such a postcondition:

 ```c title="exercises/read.broken.c"
 --8<--